-PSY 631 - Psychological Statistics, Research Methods & Design

-PSY 632 - Multiple Regression & Multivariate Statistics

-PSY 633 - Structural Equation Modeling

-The clinical program uses an infusion model to address the topics of history and systems of psychology and psychological measurement.
-History and systems is integrated into several required courses; content for psychological measurement is covered in introductory and track-specific required courses in assessment, in statistics courses, and in required readings on Day 2 of the Clinical Qualifying (CQ) Exams.
-Coverage of research methods is provided across several courses and by required readings on Day 2 of the CQ Exams.
+PSY 631 - Psychological Statistics, Research Methods & Design PSY 632 - Multiple Regression & Multivariate Statistics PSY 633 - Structural Equation Modeling The clinical program uses an infusion model to address the topics of history and systems of psychology and psychological measurement.
+History and systems is integrated into several required courses; content for psychological measurement is covered in introductory and track-specific required courses in assessment, and in statistics courses.
+Coverage of research methods is provided across several courses.